hortonworks/cloudbreak/docs/index.md

 ##Overview

 Cloudbreak is a RESTful Hadoop as a Service API.
-Once it is deployed in your favourite servlet container exposes a REST API allowing to span up Hadoop clusters of arbitrary sizes on your selected cloud provider.
+Once it is deployed in your favorite servlet container exposes a REST API allowing to span up Hadoop clusters of arbitrary sizes on your selected cloud provider.
 Provisioning Hadoop has never been easier.
-Cloudbreak is built on the foundation of cloud providers API (Amazon AWS, Microsoft Azure, Google Cloud Platform...), Apache Ambari, Docker containers, Serf and dnsmasq.
+Cloudbreak is built on the foundation of cloud providers API (Amazon AWS, Microsoft Azure, Google Cloud Platform...), Apache Ambari, Docker containers, Swarm and Consul.

 ##Benefits

 ###Secure
 Supports basic, token based and OAuth2 authentication model.
-The cluster is provisioned in a logically isolated network (Virtual Private Cloud) of your favourite cloud provider.
+The cluster is provisioned in a logically isolated network (Virtual Private Cloud) of your favorite cloud provider.
 Cloudbreak does not store or manage your cloud credentials - it is the end user's responsibility to link the Cloudbreak user with her/his cloud account.
-We provide utilities to ease this process (IAM on Amazon, certificates on Azure).

 ###Elastic
 Using Cloudbreak API you can provision an arbitrary number of Hadoop nodes - the API does the hard work for you, and span up the infrastructure, configure the network and the selected Hadoop components and services without any user interaction.